TobiWestermann/OutOfPhase/README.md

 9. Component adjustment (add one slide)

-In the header add the necessary variables it should like that
+In the header add the necessary variables it should read like this
 ```cpp
 private:
     AudioProcessorValueTreeState& m_apvts;